The Otago Recreational 4WD Group are so far up Eyre Creek that a chainsaw is more useful than a paddle.

 From the huts onward, the snow got deeper, and, while not a huge challenge, it was slow going.
 We stopped at ‘the ridge’ which is as far as we’ve been on previous trips.

 The track from there deteriorates markedly, according to the blurb from the DOC website.
 The views were stunning.
 Again, this was to be as far as we ventured, before heading back down the trail to the main road, and lunch by the Oreti River, before setting off for home in various directions.

-Check out more photos from the trip in the gallery above.
+Check out more photos from the trip in the gallery below.